shounakitraj/BannerDetect/README.md

 ### Installation:

-Type the following in the terminal. git clone https://github.com/shounakitraj/BannerDetect.git /opt/bannerdetect
+Type the following in the terminal.

+git clone https://github.com/shounakitraj/BannerDetect.git /opt/bannerdetect

-he tool works on Python 2.7 and you should have Beautifulsoup installed.
+This tool works on Python 2.7 and you should have Beautifulsoup installed.

 |Library|Ubuntu|Windows|
 |:----------:|:-------------:|:------:|